 "rcd":{"nam":"Dentist Office","jcl":"https://example.org/dentist.json"}

-"rcdi":"sha256-u5AZzq6A9RINQZngK7T62em8M"
+"rcdi":<see draft-ietf-stir-passport-rcd>

 "crn":"Dentist Appointment Reminder"

 }

 Integrity Protection of Rich Call Data

 [draft-ietf-stir-passport-rcd] specifies how the "rcdi" claim of the "rcd" PASSporT is used to protect the integrity of the rich call data from being maliciously modified.
 The "rcdi" claim contains a digest that is calculated across all of the rich call data; i.e., the input to the digest calculation is the “rcd” claim contents, plus any resources referenced by the "rcd" claim contents, plus any resources referenced by the referenced resources, and so on.
 Consider the case where the "rcd" claim contains a "nam" key value, and "jcl" key value that references a jCard, and the jCard in turn contains a "logo" key value referencing a jpg image of the company logo.
 The input to the digest algorithm will include the "rcd" key values, the referenced jCard key values, and the referenced logo image.